 Houseflies – Common houseflies love garbage.
 So, sprinkle some borax in the trash bag before tying it securely and tossing it in the garbage can.
 Let flies and other critters know they’re not welcome by closing the lid securely and rinsing the can out once or twice a month.

-Silverfish – While not harmful to humans, silverfish can ruin important documents, beloved books, and even do a number on upholstery.
+Silverfish – While not harmful to humans, silverfish can ruin important documents, and beloved books, and even do a number on upholstery.
 They adore damp areas, too.
 So, if you’re seeing these wingless wonders around, it’s a good indication of a moisture problem.
-Inspect faucets, toilets, water supply lines, and connections for signs of leaks and repair immediately.
+Inspect faucets, toilets, water supply lines, and connections for signs of leaks and repair them immediately.
 Also, make sure bathroom ventilation fans are working properly.

 Roaches – Keep roaches away by thoroughly cleaning up after every meal and promptly putting leftovers away in air-tight containers.
 Still, that might not be enough.
 You see, roaches are drawn to any place that retains water, like a damp basement, bathtub, or sink.
 Even Fido’s water bowl.
 Repair all plumbing leaks and wipe up spills right away.

 Fruit Flies – A fruit fly population can quickly be controlled by removing the source of the problem.
-If you see fruit flies hovering over your beautiful display of apples and oranges, check to see if any piece is starting to rot or has accidentally be punctured.
+If you see fruit flies hovering over your beautiful display of apples and oranges, check to see if any piece is starting to rot or has accidentally been punctured.

 Insects are bad enough when they’re alive and well but can be even worse once their little lives are snuffed out.
 For example, you’ve probably noticed dark spots around spider webs before—yes, they were droppings.
 Once they become airborne, they can cause irritation and allergies.